openstack-archive/fuel-plugin-contrail/doc/source/dpdk_on_vf.rst

 During deploy following configurations will be made on compute nodes with DPDK and SR-IOV roles:

   #.
 Virtual functions will be allocated on private interface.
   #.
-First VFwill be used for DPDK-based vRouter.
+First VF will be used for DPDK-based vRouter.
   #.
 Rest of the VFs will be added to ``pci_passthrough_whitelist`` setting in ``nova.conf``
      for SR-IOV usage.